bbkx226/AlphaGoSpirit/README.md

 6. Run the app locally using npm start
 7. Contributing
 8. Contributions to this project are welcome.
 To contribute, fork this repository and create a pull request with your changes.

+## Future Implementations
+- Easily swap one cryptocurrency for another using built-in decentralized exchanges
+- Access to decentralized finance (DeFi) protocols for earning interest, borrowing, and lending cryptocurrencies
+- Premium plan for users

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).